sparkgeo/hazard_spec/core/README.md

 # OS-C Hazard Core Specification

-A hazard is a top level grouping that captures indicators and models.
-A Hazard contains an array of link objects to other objects and can include additional metadata to describe contained objects.
-See [HAZARD.md](https://github.com/os-climate/hazard/blob/main/HAZARD.md#introduction-to-data-sets-for-hazard-models) for a succint description of Hazard models
+A hazard is a top-level grouping that captures indicators and models.
+A Hazard contains an array of links objects to other objects and can include additional metadata to describe the contained objects.
+See [HAZARD.md](https://github.com/os-climate/hazard/blob/main/HAZARD.md#introduction-to-data-sets-for-hazard-models) for a succinct description of Hazard models

 > Introduction to data sets for hazard models
 Hazards come in two varieties: